William Perry French Morris: Achievements

-Later life
+Later life and death

 Morris's health began to worsen in the early 1940s.
 He developed arthritis and he was hospitalised in 1942.
 Three years later he fractured his right leg in a fall and had to use crutches for the rest of his life.
 He also developed a duodenal ulcer which would contribute to his death.

 Morris retired at the end of 1946, having served as headmaster for over 30 years, and moved to Redcliffe.
 At the time of his retirement Churchie had 650 students.
 He would not accept his pension, claiming that the school could not afford it.
 Despite his concerns, Churchie had no debt at this time.
 Morris relented in 1954 and his pension was increased from £260 to £400 a year.

 His memoir, Sons of Magnus: first steps of a Queensland school, was published in 1948.
 He also published Havenhome and Other Verses, a collection of poems.
 Morris died at St Martin's Hospital, Brisbane, on 21 May 1960.
 His funeral service was held at Churchie.
 He was cremated.